Akutchi/imagepreview.nvim/README.md

 ## Credits

 This is my first neovim plugin.
-It was _hell_ to create [1], and as such, I'd like to thank some people that helped me create my plugin (without them knowing, ofc).
+It was _hell_ to create, and as such, I'd like to thank some people that helped me create my plugin (without them knowing, ofc).
 Those are,
 - [m4xshen](https://m4xshen.dev/posts/develop-a-neovim-plugin-in-lua) for the general idea on how to create a local plugin.